Disk

 du -hsx /var/lib/docker/* | sort -rh | head -n 35

-: Sort by size in reverse order.head -n 35
+-x: Skip directories on different file systems.sort -rh: Sort by size in reverse order.head -n 35: Display the top 35 entries.

 bash